-Isaac Smith House has aesthetic value as a good surviving example of a traditional, biscuit-box residence.
+Isaac Smith House has aesthetic value as a good surviving example of a traditional, modified saltbox.
 A steep pitch gable roof, sheathed in wooden shingles and punctuated by a single centre chimney, is met at the rear by a shed-roofed linhay built some time after original construction.
 This house was built with balloon frame construction and the major wooden members are secured by mortise and tenon joinery.
-While the style is not a “saltbox” it resembles that style.
+While not a true saltbox, it derives from that style.
 The narrow wooden clapboard, wooden 6/6 windows and wooden plank door are typical features for this type of building.
 The lack of ornamentation or detail suggests the owner was not of the merchant class.

 Isaac Smith House has further aesthetic value for its contribution to the cultural landscape of Battle Harbour.
 The house is representative of the community and its origins as a fishing port.
 It resides in the collective memories of the community as a physical symbol of Battle Harbour’s beginnings.
 I

 Isaac Smith House has historic value due to its age.
 Built sometime between 1830 and 1850, this house is the oldest standing residence in Battle Harbour.
 Local tradition says the house was built by George Smith, Isaac’s father.
 Isaac Smith, for whom the house is named, was born in the house, and it is he who is most associated with the building.